 Unstable power supply or Power-cuts

 The power cuts are low in urban areas, but people in rural areas might face frequent power cuts.
 If you have a problem like this, here is the solution for you.

-The sudden drop of power supply from the source makes the PC in an ideal position and means not being able to take the proper shutdown.
+The sudden drop in power supply from the source makes the PC in an ideal position and means not being able to take the proper shutdown.
 This is only happening on desktop PCs.
-In the case of laptops, the DC power will help to avoid the sudden or unwanted shutdown.
+In the case of laptops, the DC power will help to avoid sudden or unwanted shutdown.

 The electronic and electronic components have their unique characteristics.
 For example, inductors don’t allow sudden changes in current and capacitors don’t allow sudden changes in voltage.